 I love binge watching shows on Netflix as much as the next single broke guy.
-Some days, after working for days or weeks on end, watching Netflix is A1 on my priority list.
+Some days, after working for days or weeks on end, watching Netflix is number 1 on my priority list.

 But most days, I have to go to work or buy groceries or look at my parent’s computer because “it won’t turn on after you downloaded whatever that Mozzarella thing is.”

-I generally value the time I spend at work to make money, shopping for groceries when I am out of food, and teaching my parents that Mozzarella is a cheese and not an internet browser more than I value my time spent watching shows on Netflix.
+I generally value the time I spend at work, shopping for groceries, and teaching my parents that Mozzarella is a cheese and not an internet browser more than I value my time spent watching shows on Netflix.